RicardoAzuul/code-institute-ms2-interactive-frontend/README.md

 ### Problems
 1. The code to animate pictures was animating all pictures at the same time.
 Ultimately I found code that processed each image in order, but it had a mistake.
 The code: https://stackoverflow.com/questions/35071794/js-jquery-animate-divs-in-order
 The mistake: the code would first check if index was equal to or greater than the length of the array, and after that check increment the index.
-This meant that before the if check, index was smaller, but after it was equal, which meant that the code tried to get to an index in the array that wasn't there.
+This won't work: given a sequence with a length of 1, the index of the one item will be 0, not 1.
+So instead of incrementing the index after this check, I moved this incrementing to before the check.
+Another option would have been to start index at 1 instead of 0.

 ---